falashir/simple-drive-project/README.md

 Think of this project as developing a simple object storage system that provides a single interface for multiple storage backends choices, such as:
 - AWS S3 bucket
-- Local storage
+- Local storage, the directory path is `<RAILS_ROOT>/file_storage/local_storage/`
 - Database table

 Based on some configuration -in this case from queryParams- set the storage service.

-For the technical details:
+# For the technical details:

 - Ruby version -> 2.6.5
 - Rails version ->  6.1.7.6

 Once you clone this repositiry do these commands:
-Create a Postgresql user named as `postgres`
+For simple purpos, I set Postgresql user named as the defaulf one `postgres` to avoid permission issues

 ```sh
 cd simple-drive-project